 FACTOR 8 ILLIQUID PAIRS

-Selecting the best moving pairs depends on selecting pairs that a decent number of traders actually trade and which have a decent spreads.
-Although for instance the currency pair GBPZAR could have a perfect setup according your strategy, whether you would want to trade this pair is a question mark.
+Selecting the best moving pairs depends on selecting pairs that a decent number of traders actually trade and which have decent spreads.
+Although for instance, the currency pair GBPZAR could have a perfect setup according to your strategy, whether you would want to trade this pair is a question mark.
 The best pairs are the majors and major crosses.
 Those include for example the EURUSD, GBPUSD, USDJPY, AUDUSD, USDCAD, USDCHF.
 Important crosses are EURJPY, GBPJPY, EURAUD, GBPAUD, EURGBP, NZDUSD.
 Other crosses with less importance but still considered tradable are GBPCHF, AUDCAD, EURNZD, GBPNZD, EURCAD, GBPCAD, and some more.
 Most traders want to stick to these pairs unless there is a specific reason to do trade others.

-Is there another factor that you consider when selecting the best pairs to trade in the forex market?
+Is there another factor that you consider when selecting the best pairs in forex?

 Which of the above factors is most important for YOU?
 Currency correlations?
 Currency characteristics?